felippe-regazio/nasa-neo/README.md

 - Run `npm install` on the project folder
 - Copy the `.env.example` > `.env` file
 - Set up your Nasa's API key on the `.env` file
+- Run "npm run start" to start the dev server

 You are ready to go.